← Champagne

 Place in production

-The question “which cuvée?” on a wine list is a shorthand for: which specific wine?
+The question “which cuvée?” on a wine list or at a shop is a shorthand for: which specific wine?
 The answer reveals house style, price tier and blend ratio.

 Sources